-Osteoporosis is a disease of bones that leads to an increased risk of fracture.
+Osteoporosis in Singapore is getting more prevalent with the ageing population.
+It is a disease of bones that leads to an increased risk of fracture.
 In a patient with osteoporosis, the bones begin losing their mineral content, leaving the skeleton brittle and prone to fractures.
 About 80 percent of people with osteoporosis are women.
 This is in part because their bone mass is generally less than men, and women tend to live longer than men.
 Osteoporosis occurs when your bone loses too much calcium and becomes weak.
 This is very hard to detect clinically and is usually discovered only after a fracture occurs, or if a person shows reduced height or a humping of the back, or suffers low back pain.

 What causes Osteoporosis?